sergiocanram/sergiocanram/README.md

 > 🌱 I’m currently learning React and NextJS
 >
->> 👯 I’m looking to collaborate on any web dev project
+>> 👯 Available to collaborate on any web dev project
 >
 >>> 📫 How to reach me: sergiocanram@gmail.com
 >